Austin Riley Player Props: Braves vs. Mets

 Austin Riley At The Plate

-- Riley is hitting .258 with four doubles, five home runs and 14 walks.
+- Riley is batting .253 with four doubles, five home runs and 15 walks.

-- In 73.1% of his 26 games this season, Riley has picked up at least one hit.
-He's also had five multi-hit games.
+- Riley has reached base via a hit in 19 games this year (of 27 played), and had multiple hits in five of those games.

-- In 19.2% of his games this year, he has hit a home run, and 4.4% of his trips to the dish.
+- Looking at the 27 games he has played this year, he's hit a long ball in five of them (18.5%), and in 4.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.